h3xitsec/h3xrecon/src/context.md

 ## Detailed component workflow and intended behavior

-### Worker
+### Recon Worker

-- Worker receives a message from the FUNCTION_EXECUTE stream
+- Recon Worker receives a message from the FUNCTION_EXECUTE stream
-- Worker validates the message and executes the function
+- Recon Worker validates the message and executes the function
-- Worker sends the result to the FUNCTION_OUTPUT stream
+- Recon Worker sends the result to the FUNCTION_OUTPUT stream
-- The worker should only run one function at a time
+- The Recon Worker should only run one function at a time
-- The worker should not receive any other messages while processing a function
+- The Recon Worker should not receive any other messages while processing a function
-- The worker should not hold any messages while processing a function
+- The Recon Worker should not hold any messages while processing a function
-- If a new message is sent to the queue while a worker is processing a function, it should be processed by another idle worker
+- If a new message is sent to the queue while a recon worker is processing a function, it should be processed by another idle recon worker

 ## Future Scope
 - Enhanced plugin system